imrnh/autism-detection-api/README.md

 - Frontend (VueJS)
 - Database (Mongodb)

 Behavioral analysis function is a serverless function.
 The decision influenced by primarily for scaling factor and then cost factor.
-Because we haven't made the app public yet, we currently don't have a heavy load and serverless is therefore cost effective than renting a dedicated GPU cluster.
-At the same time, when we will go public, instead of vertically scaling, we can rely on serverless to handle multiple requeset at the same time.
+Due to small number of requests, serverless is cost effective than renting a dedicated GPU cluster.
+At the same time, instead of vertically scaling, we can rely on serverless to handle multiple requeset at the same time.

 ### How our serverless reduces load from backend?
 Video classification requires immense resources.
 Doing it on backend server each time would left the 1 cpu core freeze from serving other requests for the time being.
 But this is unexpected and cannot be scaled.
-Therefore, we decided to move our video classification system on serverless system.
-Here is a complete overview of how it works.
+Therefore, we decided to move our video classification system on serverless function.
 <img src="figures/behavioral_analysis_system_design.png">
 <center><font size="2">Fig 1: Video Classification system</font></center>